 The Fort Point Arts Community builds cultural vibrancy in Boston by cultivating an empowered community of artists, organizations, and supporters.
 FPAC promotes the work of our artists to a broad and diverse audience, advocates for art opportunities, develops permanent, affordable live-work studio space and ensures that art is an essential part of the life of a creative city.

 In 1980, shortly after artists began to arrive in 1976, Fort Point Arts Community (FPAC) was established as a 501(c)(3) member organization.
 FPAC has fulfilled this mission for more than 30 years through a variety of initiatives that have served its members, the City of Boston and the New England region.
 Our accomplishments include:

-• Organizing Fort Point Open Studios, now in its 34th year, along with our Holiday Sale and Spring Art Walk, which draw an estimated 10,000 visitors to Fort Point each year.
+-Organizing Fort Point’s Spring and Fall Open Studios events, as well as FPAC’s Holiday Sale.
+These events draw more than 10,000 visitors to Fort Point each year.
 We are Boston’s original Open Studios event.

-• Operating the FPAC Gallery at 300 Summer Street, a venue for all visual media, which presents eight exhibitions each year, with regular openings, gallery talks, and other educational outreach events.
+-Programming and managing exhibition spaces at 300 Summer Street and 290 Atlantic Wharf as venues for all visual media, each with regular openings, gallery talks, and other educational outreach events

-•Developing 249 A Street Artists Cooperative and The Artist Building at 300 Summer Street, two limited equity artists cooperatives that provide live/work space for 90 artist households.
-FPAC assisted in the development of The Brickbottom Artist Building in Somerville and played an instrumental role in founding Fort Point Cultural Coalition, which developed Midway Studios, Boston’s largest artist live/work building.
+– Developing 249 A Street Artists Cooperative and The Artist Building at 300 Summer Street, two limited equity artists cooperatives that provide live/work space for 90 artist households.
+FPAC assisted in the development of The Brickbottom Artist Building in Somerville and played an instrumental role in founding Fort Point Cultural Coalition, which developed Midway Studios, Boston’s largest artist rental live/work building.

-• Producing a monthly E‐news which keeps over 2500 subscribers informed of arts events in Fort Point, and announces our members shows worldwide.
+-Producing a monthly E‐news which keeps over 2900 subscribers informed of arts events in Fort Point, and announces our members shows worldwide